-ED 687.
-Internship with Seminars (1-15 credits, variable)
+ED 687A.
+Internship with Seminars, Phase I (3 credits)

-This yearlong internship or supervised teaching experience (for conditional teachers) is divided into two time periods: phase one, field placement; and phase two, student teaching (ONL students have three 8-week phases: Technology, Classroom Management, and Differentiation).
-Interns are expected to spend 20 hours a week in the classroom during their field placement for a minimum of 15 weeks, followed by full-time student teaching for a minimum of 15 weeks.
+This yearlong internship (for traditional students) or supervised teaching experience (for conditional teachers) is divided into two time periods: phase one, field placement; and phase two, student teaching.
+Interns are expected to spend 20 hours a week in the classroom during their field placement for a minimum of 15 weeks in phase I, followed by full-time student teaching for a minimum of 15 weeks in phase II.
 Interns and supervised conditional teachers will also be required to meet for a weekly seminar during the yearlong internship experience.
-Computer competencies (Maryland Teacher Technology Standards), functional behavioral assessment, conflict resolution, and differentiation will be among the topics discussed in the seminars.
-Cluster meetings with supervisors may be required.
-An internship should be requested using the proper internship form by the last day of classes in spring semester for fall or the last day of classes in fall semester classes for spring.
-ONL students may only begin the internship in T1.
-Prerequisite: passing scores on Praxis CORE (or Praxis I prior to September 2014) or qualifying scores on the SAT, ACT, or GRE (see page 10) and ED 656, 660, 680, and 682 to begin phase one.
-Passing scores on the Praxis II content tests, as applicable, to begin Phase 11.
-For students in special education, ED 688 is a prerequisite or corequisite.
+Functional behavioral assessment and conflict resolution will be among the topics discussed phase I. Cluster meetings with supervisors may be required.
+Students must also complete PPAT Task I with a B or better.
+An internship should be requested using the proper internship form by April 2 for fall and October 2 for spring semester following attendance of the mandatory meeting (March 2 for fall, October 2 for spring).
+Prerequisite: passing scores on Praxis CORE (or Praxis I prior to September 2014) or qualifying scores on the SAT, ACT, or GRE, or UG 3.0 GPA or current 3.0 in M.A.T. (see page 10); ED 656, 660, 680, and 682E or S (as appropriate); special education students: ED 688 is a prerequisite or corequisite; Praxis CONTENT to begin phase one (to be submitted by application deadline).
+Interns may work a part-time job only during phase I, unless conditional, but may not be a GA during internship.